-Day 13 West Bay/Liscombe Mills: Drive through Port Hawksbury and over the Canso Causeway.
+Day 13 West Bay/Liscombe Mills: Drive through Port Hawksbury and over the Canso Causeway which connects east and west Nova Scotia.
 Once on the western shore, you may wish to alter your route and turn south to drive along the rugged southern Nova Scotian coastline before arriving at Liscombe Mills (140 miles).

 Day 14 Liscombe Mills/Halifax: If time allows, make your way to the Liscombe Game Sanctuary, home to abundant wildlife, such as moose, deer, mink and muskrat.
 Continue to Halifax where you tour concludes with your onward journey (108 miles).